MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 ---
-title: Sign in with passkeys in Authenticator for Android and iOS devices (preview)
+title: Sign in with passkeys in Authenticator for Android and iOS devices
-description: Learn how to sign in with passkeys for Android and iOS devices with Microsoft Authenticator (preview.
+description: Learn how to sign in with passkeys for Android and iOS devices with Microsoft Authenticator.

 services: active-directory
 ms.service: entra-id
 ms.subservice: authentication
 ms.topic: how-to
-ms.date: 08/29/2024
+ms.date: 09/03/2024

 ms.author: justinha
 author: justinha